Carmen Contreras Bozak

-Tech4 Carmen Contreras-Bozak, (December 31, 1919 – January 30, 2017) was the first Puerto Rican woman to serve in the U.S. Women's Army Corps (WAC) where she served as an interpreter and in numerous administrative positions.
+Tech4 Carmen Contreras Bozak (December 31, 1919 – January 30, 2017) was the first Puerto Rican woman to serve in the U.S. Women's Army Corps (WAC) where she served as an interpreter and in numerous administrative positions.

 Early years

-Contreras (birth name: Carmen Contreras Torres was the oldest of three siblings born and raised in the town of Cayey, Puerto Rico, located in the central mountains of the island.
+Carmen Contreras Bozak (birth name: Carmen Contreras Torres) was the oldest of three siblings born and raised in the town of Cayey, Puerto Rico, located in the central mountains of the island.
 In Cayey, she received her primary education.